 2. HSA Contributions Don’t Count Against Retirement Contribution Limits

 Using an HSA for retirement savings also increases the amount of tax-advantaged saving “cap space” you have for other retirement vehicles.
-IRAs and 401(k)s limit your contributions (to $6,500 per year and $19,500 per year, respectively).
+IRAs and 401(k)s limit your contributions (to $6,000 per year and $20,500 per year, plus an optional $6,500 and $1,000 catch-up contribution, respectively, for those over 50).
 HSA contributions don’t count against those caps.

 If you’re maxing out your tax-advantaged retirement contributions and looking for other ways to reduce your tax bill, HSAs can be an attractive option.

-Disadvantages of Using an HSA for Retirement Savings
+Disadvantages of Using an HSA for Retirement Investing

 Just because you can use an HSA to save for retirement doesn’t mean that doing so is a good idea.
 Here are the disadvantages to consider.

-1. You Might Need the Money for Medical Expenses
+1. You Might Need the Money for Health Care Costs

-One reason not to use your HSA for retirement savings is the possibility that you might wind up needing that money to pay for health care expenses.
+One reason not to use your HSA for retirement savings is the possibility that you might wind up needing that money to pay for medical costs.
 Odds are good that you’ll wind up with a big medical bill at some point in your life.

-If you have a high-deductible health plan, the out-of-pocket expense could be significant, and unless you have a strong emergency fund in savings, you might need to tap your HSA account to pay the bill.
+If you have a high-deductible health plan, the out-of-pocket expense for medical care could be significant, and unless you have a strong emergency fund in savings, you might need to tap your HSA account to pay the bill.